Groovy Tutorial Introduction -

 Features of Groovy -

-- Support for both static and dynamic typing.
+- Support for both static and dynamic writing.

 - Support for operator overloading.

-- Native support for various markup languages such as XML and HTML.
+- Local help for different markup languages, for example, XML and HTML.

-- Groovy is simple for Java developers since the syntax for Java and Groovy are very similar.
+- Groovy is basic for Java developers since the grammar for Java and Groovy are fundamentally the same as.